-The best way to become acquainted with the Red Sea is a Safari.
+The best way to become acquainted with the Red Sea is through a safari.

-A diving (kite) safari is the most impressive adventure in the life of a diver or kiters.
+A diving (kite) safari is the most impressive adventure for a diver or kite surfer.

-Sleeping, living, eating and relaxing on board, while having the sea always handy under you. – This is a dream of each diver – kiter.
+Sleeping, living, eating and relaxing on board, while having the sea under your disposal. – This is every diver & kite surfer’s dream.

-Our safari boats bring you weekly to the Brother Islands or deep in the south of the Red Sea, for example St. John’s, Zabargad, and Rocky Island.
+Our safari boats bring you weekly to Brother Islands or to the deep south of the Red Sea, for example St. John’s, Zabargad, and Rocky Island.

-Most of time you can find there shoals of Barracudas, Sharks, Rays, Dolphins, huge Turtles and Mantas.
+Most of time you can find their shoals of Barracudas, Sharks, Rays, Dolphins, huge Turtles and Mantas.